TABLE OF CONTENTS

-Many individuals fear that MLM businesses are fraudulent or low quality.
+Many individuals fear that MLM businesses are fraudulent or of low quality.
 This may be the case sometimes, but more often than not it couldn’t be further from the truth.
-Because of this stigma, banks and payment processors are a tougher critic on businesses of this type.
+Because of this stigma, banks and merchant service providers are a tougher critic on businesses of this type.
 They hold MLMs to higher standards and compliance procedures.

 To help with this factor, make sure that you are selling exactly what you’re advertising.
 Encourage your customers to write reviews after using their product and listen to customer feedback.